omar-polo/mymenu/mymenu.1.md

 Button1

-> Confirm the clicked item
+> Clicking on the prompt area closes mymenu, clicking on an item will
+> confirm it.

 Button3

+> Clicking on the prompt area closes mymenu, clicking on an item will
-> Confirm but keep looping (if enabled) the clicked item, like C-m
+> confirm but keep looping (if enabled) the clicked item, like C-m

 Button4,Button5 / scroll